 On 7 March 2013, the occupational health and safety assessment component of the human health risk assessment of dimethoate was completed and published.
 This assessment was prepared by the Office of Chemical Safety.

-The APVMA plans to publish Preliminary Review Findings for dimethoate and then seek comments and information that may be used to refine the toxicology, occupational health and safety and residues assessments prior to finalising the review.
+The APVMA plans to publish the Dimethoate: Proposed Regulatory Decisions report and then seek comments and information that may be used to refine the toxicology, occupational health and safety and residues assessments prior to finalising the review.
 This may include any available studies, as well as descriptions of work practices such as application rates per hectare and hectares treated per day.
 We will also consider any proposals to amend label directions to address any identified concerns.